How to Set Up a Dedicated Minecraft Server on Linux

 java -version

-In order to install Java 16, you need to ensure the server is aware the package is available by updating the epel repository.
-You will update it with the command below.
+To install Java 16, you need to ensure the server knows the package is available by updating the Extra Packages for Enterprise Linux (EPEL) repository.
+You will update it with the command below:

 yum install -y epel-release

-Next, you will install the latest version of Java, which is currently Java 16.
-Use the following command to install the latest version of Java.
+Next, you will install the latest version of Java, currently Java 16.
+Use the following command to install the newest version of Java:

 yum install -y java-latest-openjdk

-While Java 16 is installed, you still need to set it as the default in order for the server to run applications using the latest version.
-You can accomplish this by using the following command.
+While Java 16 is installed, you still need to set it as the default for the server to run applications using the latest version.
+You can accomplish this by using the following command:

 alternatives --config java

 You will be presented with the versions of Java installed on your server, each with a corresponding number.
-Choose the appropriate number and press Enter.
+Choose the appropriate number and press the Enter key:

-If you run java -version again, it will show the version number you selected.
+If you run the java -version command again, it will show your selected version number:

 sudo yum install screen

-You will confirm install as with installing Java.
-If it is already installed, you will be informed and returned to the prompt.
+You will confirm installation as with installing Java.
+You will be informed and returned to the prompt if it is already installed:

-Start by switching users and creating a directory for your Minecraft files.
-You can call your directory mineserver.
+Start by switching users (to the username created in step #1) and making a directory for your Minecraft files.
+You can call your directory mineserver:

 su - mcuser